Special Educational Needs & Disability (SEND)

 For all pupils:

-Engaging resources; all staff receive training to ensure they understand the impact of a sensory need upon teaching and learning; access to expert services to support or provide strategies/programmes to support pupils with additional sensory or physical needs; support offered to families, signposting to services; provisions made assessable as possible e.g. lifts, disabled toilet facilities; Designated first aid trained staff are assigned to trips etc; advice in relation to meeting pupils needs; Fully qualified and trained specialist staff who can provide advice and guidance to colleagues.
+Engaging resources; all staff receive training to ensure they understand the impact of a sensory need upon teaching and learning; access to expert services to support or provide strategies/programmes to support pupils with additional sensory or physical needs; support offered to families, signposting to services; provisions made accessible as possible e.g. lifts, disabled toilet facilities; designated first aid trained staff are assigned to trips etc; advice in relation to meeting pupils needs; fully qualified and trained specialist staff who can provide advice and guidance to colleagues.

 For those with more acute needs:

-Access to medical interventions / specialist medical teams; adapt teaching spaces to meet sensory needs; Access to Occupational Therapy and Physiotherapy support; specific support re transition;
+Access to medical interventions/specialist medical teams; adapt teaching spaces to meet sensory needs; access to Occupational Therapy and Physiotherapy support; specific support re transition; adapted equipment; exam access arrangements as appropriate.

 What were the main findings from Cedars last OFSTED Inspection?